mariuszgromada/MathParser.org-mXparser/README.md

     e.calculate();
 :+1:

 ## mXparser is cool!
-But this is only the begging, we are just warming up!
+But this is only the beginning, we are just warming up!

 #### You want to play with iterated operators...
 ![sum](http://mathparser.org/wp-content/uploads/2017/05/sum.png)